hectoramirez/Covid19/README.md

 # COVID19 interactive visualizations with bokeh and plotly

-We create EDAs from the live COVID19 data provided by the Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE).
+EDAs from the live COVID19 data provided by the Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE).
 The data can be found in [this GitHub data repository](https://github.com/CSSEGISandData/COVID-19).

 We use the [bokeh](https://bokeh.org) and [plotly](https://plotly.com) visualization libraries.

-__The data showed within the notebook is up to April 10th.__
+__The data showed within the notebook is up to April 12th.__

 ---
 Along the notebook, we